ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ### tree
 \#Linux User Rant\#
 Technically, now that you can move through the filesystem at a basic level, you know how to use Linux.
-Everything after these basics gets into tools to make using these tools easier.
+After these basics, everything gets into tools to make using these tools easier.
 A Graphical User Interface (GUI), web browsers, all these things are only accessible after understanding how to interact with your file system and make changes.
-This is where a lot of windows and apple people argue why should they learn these basics when they can just use the GUI tools that work perfectly well.
-To that I say when you open file explorer or file finder, from my perspective you have opened your terminal and used the ls command.
+This is where many Windows and Apple people argue why they should learn these basics when they can use the GUI tools that work perfectly well.
+To that, I say when you open File Explorer or File Finder, from my perspective, you have opened your terminal and used the ls command.
 While there is nothing wrong with the GUI, it has limitations.
 I believe that tree is the first command that highlights some of these limitations.
 If you have ever tried to find a specific file, but don't know exactly where it is, tree is one of the first commands I would wish I had when using a GUI to find said file.
 \#End of Rant\#

 The `tree` command has a similar role to the `ls` command in that it lists the contents of the current directory.
 It is different in that it also prints of all the directories and files inside all the directories in the current directory.
 It can look something like this: